JavaScript is required

 Port Development Strategies Ministerial Guidelines

-Section 91K of the Port Management Act 1995 sets out the requirement for port authorities to prepare a port development strategy.
+Section 91K of the Port Management Act 1995 sets out the requirement for port authorities to prepare a Port Development Strategy to guide capacity planning for trade through the port, protect transport corridors from sensitive-use encroachment and manage urban amenity impacts.

 Purpose of Port Development Strategies